Harish-Chandra pairs in the Verlinde category in positive characteristic

-in which the morphisms are monomorphisms, there exists some $n$ such that for all $N \ge n$, the map $M_{N} \rightarrow M_{N+1}$ is an isomorphism.
+\begin{definition} For a commutative ind-algebra $A$, we say that an $A$-module $M$ is \textit{Noetherian} if its submodules satisfy the ascending chain condition, i.e., that for any sequence of submodules $M_{0} \rightarrow M_{1} \rightarrow M_{2} \rightarrow \cdots$ in which the morphisms are monomorphisms, there exists some $n$ such that for all $N \ge n$, the map $M_{N} \rightarrow M_{N+1}$ is an isomorphism.
 We say that $A$ is a \textit{Noetherian algebra} if all of its finitely generated modules are Noetherian.

 \end{definition}

 This is equivalent to finite generation of submodules (see \cite{Ven1} for a proof).
 We also have a definition of an invariant subalgebra.